lucaminudel/Objects-relationships-Coding-Dojo/README.md

 The goal of this exercise is to experience the impact of simplistic design when new code changes are required.
 In order to keep the design simplistic,
 - create direct dependencies between objects.
-I.e. here A -> B, concrete class A will istantiate and reference directly concrete class B instead of using interfaces or other abstractions or dependency inversions techniques;
+I.e. here A -> B, concrete class A will instantiate and reference directly concrete class B instead of using interfaces or other abstractions or dependency inversions techniques;
 - each feature that requires computations on the whole object graph, should be implemented in a single method that navigate the graph and compute the operation instead of introducing abstractions such as composite design pattern, visitor pattern, or any other abstraction.

 The list below contains all the feature requests to be implemented.
 Implement one feature request at a time, without anticipating the following ones.
 You are encouraged to write unit tests.
 Every feature request should only take few minutes to implement.
 For every new feature request take notes of the difficulties you encountered because of the design.